bananaml/serverless-template/README.md

 # Deploy to Banana Serverless:

-Three steps:
-1. Create your own copy of this template repo.
-Either:
-- Click "[Fork](https://github.com/bananaml/serverless-template/fork)" (creates a public repo)
-- Click "[Use this Template](https://github.com/bananaml/serverless-template/generate)" (creates a private or public repo)
+- Log in to the [Banana App](https://app.banana.dev)
-- Create your own repo and copy the template files into it
+- Select your customized repo for deploy!

-2. Install the [Banana Github App](https://github.com/apps/banana-serverless) to your new repo.

-3. Login in to the [Banana Dashboard](https://app.banana.dev) and setup your account by saving your payment details and linking your Github.

-From then onward, any pushes to the default repo branch (usually "main" or "master") trigger Banana to build and deploy your server, using the Dockerfile.
-Throughout the build we'll sprinkle in some secret sauce to make your server extra snappy 🔥

-It'll then be deployed on our Serverless GPU cluster and callable with any of our serverside SDKs:
+It'll then be build, optimized, then deployed on our Serverless GPU cluster and callable with any of our SDKs:

 - [Python](https://github.com/bananaml/banana-python-sdk)
 - [Node JS / Typescript](https://github.com/bananaml/banana-node-sdk)